rafael-tonello/TCPClient/README.md

 # How to use

-To use this TCPClient, take a look in the examples bellow
+To use this TCPClient take a look in the examples bellow.

 ## Connecting to a server and send data to it
 ```c++